redpanda-data/connect/website/docs/components/inputs/sql_select.md

 ### `conn_max_idle_time`

 An optional maximum amount of time a connection may be idle.
 Expired connections may be closed lazily before reuse.
 If value <= 0, connections are not closed due to a connection's idle time.

 Type: `string`

 ### `conn_max_lifetime`

-An optiona maximum amount of time a connection may be reused.
+An optional maximum amount of time a connection may be reused.
 Expired connections may be closed lazily before reuse.
 If value <= 0, connections are not closed due to a connection's age.

 Type: `string`

-### `max_idle_cons`
+### `conn_max_idle`

 An optional maximum number of connections in the idle connection pool.
-If MaxOpenConns is greater than 0 but less than the new MaxIdleConns, then the new MaxIdleConns will be reduced to match the MaxOpenConns limit.
+If conn_max_open is greater than 0 but less than the new conn_max_idle, then the new conn_max_idle will be reduced to match the conn_max_open limit.
 If value <= 0, no idle connections are retained.
 The default max idle connections is currently 2.
 This may change in a future release.

 Type: `int`

-### `max_open_conns`
+### `conn_max_open`

 An optional maximum number of open connections to the database.
-If MaxIdleConns is greater than 0 and the new MaxOpenConns is less than MaxIdleConns, then MaxIdleConns will be reduced to match the new MaxOpenConns limit.
+If conn_max_idle is greater than 0 and the new conn_max_open is less than conn_max_idle, then conn_max_idle will be reduced to match the new conn_max_open limit.
 If value <= 0, then there is no limit on the number of open connections.
 The default is 0 (unlimited).

 Type: `int`